-The CreativeParkour plugin will no longer be maintained and this website will close in 2019.
-Click here for more
+The CreativeParkour plugin is no longer maintained and this website will close on January 28, 2019.
+Please click here for more

 Thank you for your understanding.